leonardoLavagna/leonardolavagna.github.io/_pages/appltes.md

 - [Some comupter vision tools](https://github.com/leonardoLavagna/Computer-Vision): An image blurer used to blur car's plates a face detection system, an image reconstruction method based on Matrix Completion (Alternating Least Square method) and a complete image classification system based on filters, convolution, and color histograms.
 - [Automatic note estraction](https://github.com/leonardoLavagna/Notes-Extraction-Tool/): basic signal processing tachniques (e.g. audio filtering and FFT) to transform an audio track into playable sheet (text) music.
+- [Socket programming](https://github.com/leonardoLavagna/Socket-Programming): basic implementations of a web server, a UDP pinger, a Mail Client and a Web Proxy.
+- [Waves simulation tools](https://github.com/leonardoLavagna/Waves-Simulation): a variety of tools to approach some problems related to wave equations (with applications mainly in seismology).